3drobotics/solodevguide/book/starting-installing.md

 to package and run the script in a virtual environment.

 <aside class="note">
-Solo uses many globally installed packages that may be out of date (in particular, [DroneKit](example-dronekit.html)).
-Using an isolated environment means that you don't need to update the global versions; potentially disturbing native Solo code.
+Solo uses many globally installed packages that may be out of date (in particular, [DroneKit](example-dronekit.html)), but which cannot be updated without potentially affecting Solo's stability.
+Using a virtual environment allows you to safely use any package you like.
 </aside>

-The CLI takes care of packaging all the scripts in a folder:
+The CLI takes care of packaging all the scripts in your current folder:

 <div class="host-code"></div>